| |

 Volbeat

-“By A Monster’s Hand” is the lead single from “Gods Of Angels Trust,” Volbeat’s ninth studio album.
+The lead single from “Gods Of Angels Trust,” Volbeat’s ninth studio album, was produced by Jacob Hansen in the fall of 2024.

 “In the past, I’ve taken a long time to write and obsessed over so many elements of the songs before finishing them,” said Volbeat guitarist/vocalist Michael Poulsen.
 “This time, I wanted to make a Volbeat record without thinking too much about it.”